btrettel/flt/to-do.md

         - Mutate `intent(in)` to `intent(out)`.
         - Mutate `intent(out)` to `intent(in)`.
         - Change order of exponentiation: `x**y` to `y**x`.
+        - changing order of magnitude of numbers
+        - moving parentheses (common mistake)
 - make_checker.py: Runs both GNU Make and BSD Make on all targets and identifies which fail.
 - rng.f90: Includes a deterministic random number generator for testing purposes.
     - Base the interface on NumPy: